 You'll receive two warnings.
 If you're absolutely sure you want to restore your phone to its factory settings, tap Yes, and then tap Yes again.

 It might take a little while for the process to complete.

-Press and hold the Volume down Asset not found and Power Asset not found buttons at the same time until you feel a vibration (about 10-15 seconds).
+Press and hold the Volume downand Powerbuttons at the same time until you feel a vibration (about 10-15 seconds).

-When you feel the vibration, release the buttons, and then immediately press and hold the Volume down Asset not found button until you see a large exclamation mark.
+When you feel the vibration, release the buttons, and then immediately press and hold the Volume downbutton until you see a large exclamation mark.

-Once the exclamation mark appears, press the following four buttons in this order: Volume up Asset not found, Volume down Asset not found, Power Asset not found, Volume down Asset not found.
+Once the exclamation mark appears, press the following four buttons in this order: Volume up, Volume down, Power, Volume down.
 Your phone should now reset and restart itself.
 (It might take a while for the reset to finish.).